xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 Format\_text    is text specifying the type of data you want to paste from the Clipboard.

--   The valid data types vary depending on the application from which
+  - > The valid data types vary depending on the application from which
     > the data was copied.
-For example, if you\'re copying data from
+For example, if you're copying data from
-    > Microsoft Word, some of the data types are \"Microsoft Document
+    > Microsoft Word, some of the data types are "Microsoft Document
-    > Object\", \"Picture\", and \"Text\".
+    > Object", "Picture", and "Text".

--   For more information about object classes, see your Microsoft
+  - > For more information about object classes, see your Microsoft
     > Windows or Apple system software documentation.

 >